Update September 2024:

 What is a tactical nuclear weapon?

-What would happen immediately after the use of a nuclear weapon?
+What would happen if a nuclear weapons were used?

 A nuclear weapon is a nuclear weapon — no matter its size, yield, or range.
 Its use anywhere, at any time, would have profound humanitarian consequences.